 Space is increasingly critical to modern life on Earth.
 But there is growing concern that, as it becomes more economically and strategically important, it could become a theatre for conflict.
 Aware of this danger, the international community has attempted to address these concerns through various arms control, disarmament and governance proposals.

-To explore these issues further, the United Nations Institute for Disarmament Research (UNIDIR) is pleased to invite you to the 2022 Space Security Conference.
-This two-day flagship event provides a unique forum for the Geneva-based diplomatic community —as well as visiting experts from military, industry and academic backgrounds— to discuss the particularities of the space domain and consider policy options to enhance space security.
+To explore these issues further, UNIDIR’s flagship Outer Space Security Conference 2022 provided a unique forum for the Geneva-based diplomatic community—as well as visiting experts from military, industry and academic backgrounds—to discuss the particularities of the space domain and consider policy options to enhance space security.

-This event will be held in-person, Room XXII of the Palais des Nations, Geneva.
-It will also be livestreamed, with the possibility of interactive participation.
+This event was held in-person, Room XXII of the Palais des Nations, Geneva, as well as being livestreamed with interactive participation.

 1 and 2 November 2022, 10:00-18:00 (CET).